 (b) for the purpose of that section and sections 41(9), 42, 47 and 52, references to the Authority are to be read as references to the Minister.

-52. Appeal
+52. Review

 (1) An applicant may apply to the State Administrative Tribunal for a review, in accordance with Part 14 of the Planning and Development Act 2005, of a decision of the Authority under section 50 in respect of the applicant’s application.